deepset-ai/haystack-search-pipeline-streamlit/README.md

 This template [Streamlit](https://docs.streamlit.io/) app set up for simple [Haystack search applications](https://docs.haystack.deepset.ai/docs/semantic_search) which does _nothing_ in this state.

-See the ['How to use this tamplate'](#how-to-use-this-template) instructions below to create a simple UI for your own Haystack search pipelines.
+See the ['How to use this template'](#how-to-use-this-template) instructions below to create a simple UI for your own Haystack search pipelines.

 Below you will also find instructions on how you could [push this to Hugging Face Spaces 🤗](#pushing-to-hugging-face-spaces-).